cpchalk/gpcheckx/README.md

 The difficult examples 3572 and h93.

-The main motivation to write gpcheckx was to be able to compute in kbmag the automaticity of the groups 3572 and h93.
+The main motivation to write gpcheckx was to be able to compute in kbmag the automaticity and hyperbolicity of the groups 3572 and h93.

 These are defined by text files 3572, h93 containing